 Spool Conrods aren't cheap - all our competitors are just overpriced.

-Spool Conrods have been in production now for 5 years and have a large range of conrods available for the majority of High Performance Import vehicles on the market.
+Spool Conrods have been in production now since 2001 and have a large range of conrods available for the majority of High Performance Import vehicles on the market.
 If we don't have it listed we are probably in the process of getting it made.

 All our conrods are stocked here in Brisbane Australia and we send items nationally and international usually within 24 hours of receiving your order.
 All items sent internationally are sent express air freight unless instructed otherwise.